In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And that is that if you have done that, you know that $35/night is not going to be sufficient for nightly camping.
 Not by a long shot!

 You might find some places like that.
-But the reality is that it’s honestly more like $50 or even close to $60 a night on average at conventional campgrounds.
+But the reality is that it was honestly more like $50 or even close to $60 a night on average at conventional campgrounds.

 But we are are still going to use that $35 a night benchmark average for campgrounds across the country.
 Even in New England in the summer.